 Moses Mabhida Stadium

 Located in KwaZulu Natal in the beautiful City of Durban, Moses Mabhida Stadium is named after a hero of the working class.
-The Moses Mabhida Stadium is located adjacent the ABSA Stadium in the Kings Park Sporting Precinct - a site located in Stamford Hill, is a world class multi-purpose stadium set to make possible successful history in the making of the 2010 Fifa World Cup.
+The Moses Mabhida Stadium is located adjacent the ABSA Stadium in the Kings Park Sporting Precinct - a site located in Stamford Hill, is a world class multi-purpose stadium used for the 2010 Fifa World Cup.

 Key Matches and Dates:

 • Monday, 28 June 2010 - Round of 16 - Netherlands vs Slovakia - Result: 2-1

 • Wednesday, 7 July 2010 - Semi Final - Germany vs Spain - Result: 0-1

 • Saturday 13 June 2010 - Germany vs Australia - Result: 4-0

 • Wednesday 16 June 2010 - Spain vs Switzerland - Result: 0-1

 • Saturday 19 June 2010 - Netherlands vs Japan - Result: 1-0

 • Tuesday 22 June 2010 - Nigeria vs Korea Republic - Result: 2-2